michaelkitas/Google-Maps-Leads-Scraper-Selenium/readme.md

 This Python application utilizes Selenium WebDriver to scrape data from Google Maps based on a specific search keyword.
 The data includes titles, links, websites, ratings, reviews, and phone numbers of the listed entities.

+## Proxies Recommendation

+By the way, using good quality proxies is crucial for scraping.
+I recommend using NodeMaven.
+Use `Michael` at checkout to get +2GB of free traffic when purchasing any package (except trials) - [https://go.nodemaven.com/scrape](https://go.nodemaven.com/scrape)

 ## Features

 - Anonymize proxy usage to prevent blocking.